GHOST-Aram/friendly-docs/eventz/docs/[id]/patch.md

     ticketPrice: number
 ```

+Provide the token in the request `Authorization` header as `Bearer`.

 **Notes**
 - The event graphic is optional but if provided, must be an image file with the extension *.jpg, .jpeg, .png , .avif, or .jfif*